DIY Super Easy Ottoman Slipcover: From a THROW RUG!

 Start with Hemming

-Begin by determining which is your right side.
+Begin by determining which is your right side of the fabric/rug.

 Now center the rug on your bench/ottoman with the right side down and measure the length of overhang on the shortest-hanging side.
 Mine was 7.5 inches on the long side of the bench.

-If you non-sewers need a boost of confidence, here is a good basic tutorial (use #1 Ordinary Hem with Whip Stitch).
+If you non-sewers need a boost of confidence, here is a good basic tutorial video (You will not fold it under twice and you will want to use both lengths of thread in our needle, so knot the two ends together).
 Working with a very textured fabric — or rag rug — will hide your stitches, so really don’t overthink this.

 Surprisingly easy, right?

-Start by folding your corner “wings”.
-Hold them out and determine which line of the rug weaving you want to follow to create a nice tight corner.
+Now start by folding your corner “wings”.
+Then determine which line of the rug weaving you want to follow to create a nice tight, crisp corner.

 Here’s a finished corner.
-It’s one vertical line of stitching.
+It’s one vertical, straight line of stitching.

 On this side, it’s easy to see your vertical line — it’s created by the rows of rags.